bkase/barbq/README.md

 # Barbq

-A text-based status bar that works on macOS
+Barbq 🍖 is a simple, no frills, terminal-based status bar for macOS.

+## Screenshots

 ## Installation